gguerrero/mixpanel_magic_lamp/README.md

 ## On top of mixpanel_client Gem
 This ORM is build on top [mixpanel_client](https://github.com/keolo/mixpanel_client#mixpanel-data-api-client) gem.

+You'll find the oficial mixpanel info [here](https://mixpanel.com/docs/api-documentation/data-export-api#libs-ruby).

 ### Monkey patching
-On this gem you'll find a ```Mixpanel::Client``` class monkey path to avoid exceptions raise when any of the parallel request fails, i.e all the request will be run and completed returning it correspondent HTTP status (error or success) and the body as usual.
+On this gem you'll find a ```Mixpanel::Client``` class monkey patch to avoid exceptions raise when any of the parallel request fails, i.e all the requests will run until completion and return their correspondent HTTP status (error or success) and body as usual.
 See it [here](https://github.com/gguerrero/mixpanel_magic_lamp/blob/master/lib/mixpanel_magic_lamp/client.rb).